mkrakowitzer/ghsettings/README.md

 ## Features
 * Runs as a GitHub action or can be used as CLI tool.
 * Can run from a single repository and apply settings to all the repositories in your GitHub Organisation.
-* Enforces the desired state
-  * Users, Group and Branch protections not defined with ghsettings are removed every time the action runs.
-This is to discourage manual changes via the GUI.
 * Supports the maintain and triage roles for users and groups
 * Supports wildcards in-branch protection rules
 * Does not require branches to exist to create rules